nosana-ci/docs.nosana.com/docs/tutorials/llm/deepseek.md

 ### Posting Deployments

+Posting deployments job to Nosana is easy.
+For a simplified version of creating a Nosana Deployment, use the [Deploy a Model tool](https://dashboard.nosana.com/jobs/create?templateId=qwen1.5b&randKey=8oy9rhrixrv) on the [Nosana Dashboard](https://dashboard.nosana.com/).

-To deploy the Nosana [ Deepseek-R1-Qwen-1.5B ](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-1.5B) job, you will need to run the following command:
+To deploy the Nosana [ Deepseek-R1-Qwen-1.5B ](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-1.5B) job using the [`@nosana/cli`], you will need to run the following command (assuming you have [Node.js](https://nodejs.org/en) installed).:

 ```bash
 npx @nosana/cli job post \